Shannon-class lifeboat: History

 The experimental boat, named Effseabee Too underwent sea trials during 2005–2008.
 It is based on a Camarc Pilot vessel design, and was designed by RNLI engineers, with a fibre-reinforced composite hull, powered by twin water jets.
 It had a top speed of approximately 30 kn, but was planned to be rated down to 25–27 knot when the final design was put into production.

 In 2008, FCB2 development was delayed due to hull shape issues, as trials showed crews would be subjected to unacceptable shocks and excessive horizontal shaking in high seas.
 The RNLI indicated that the project would be extended by at least three more years to research a new hull shape.

 In April 2009 it was announced a new hull had been chosen.
 The Shannon class prototype boat was completed late 2011 when active service was expected to start in mid-2013.

 In April 2011 it was announced the class would be named after the River Shannon, the longest river in Ireland.
 This is the first time that the name of an Irish river has been used for a class of RNLI lifeboat.

 After boatyard acceptance in March 2012 the first of the fleet went through sea acceptance trials in 2012.

-Early hulls were moulded by SAR Composites and up to ON1318 were fitted out by Berthon Boat Co. of Lymington.

-From ON1319 fitting-out progressively switched to the RNLI All-Weather Lifeboat Centre (ALC) at Poole, to which hull moulding also transferred from ON1330.